Ep.81: Non-Toxic Environments with Andrew Pace

 Robyn: Mm-hmm (*affirmative*).

 Andrew: And that’s partially true.
 They’re actually reacting to the chemical, whether it has a smell or not.
 What’s really scary is that, if you have chemical sensitivity, you can actually have the exact same reaction to the fear of a smell or a chemical, than you can the actual chemical itself.
-How that happens is, you … If you’re chemically sensitive and you walk into a room, and you sense a smell you’ve never sensed before, your body can actually create the exact same adrenaline response.
+How that happens is, if you’re chemically sensitive and you walk into a room, and you sense a smell you’ve never sensed before, your body can actually create the exact same adrenaline response.
 It’s just like coming in contact with a toxin.
 When people say that, “Oh, it’s all in your head.”
 Actually, that’s sort of true in some situations, and that’s why those with chemical sensitivity are so skittish about any products.
 Because, they don’t know if it’s going to cause a reaction or not.
-Their body is telling them, “There’s something wrong.”
-Only because it’s new.
+Their body is telling them, “There’s something wrong,” only because it’s new.

-So, when we get involved in new home construction let’s say, we’ll actually have the client test every single product that’s going into their home.
+So, when we get involved in new home construction, let’s say we’ll actually have the client test every single product that’s going into their home.
 All the way down to the screws and nails that hold the house together.
 We’ll provide it in a glass jar, they’ll do the sniff test.
 If they’re worried about that, then they’ll go to their physician, or health care practitioner.
 Whether that’s a holistic healthcare practitioner, or an allergist, and they’ll do muscle testing, and see if that actually is a problem.